-Imaging soaring hundreds of meters above a beautiful alpine lake and surrounded by mountains.
-In my humble opinion Queenstown is one of the best place in the World to try tandem paragliding.
+Imagine soaring hundreds of meters above a beautiful alpine lake surrounded by mountains.
+In my humble opinion, Queenstown is one of the best places in the World to try tandem paragliding.

 A highly qualified guide will take care of the steering and safety while you can relax and soak in the views.
 Some guides even let you try some steering or if you are up for it, will perform some spins making you go upside down!
 I highly recommend it!